-Clinician's Name:Hours of Observation: Based on your observation of the applicant's behavior while obsefollowing evaluation. erving your f acility, pleas e com plete the SA Α U D SD Dependability • The applicant arrived on time for the scheduled observation comments: ation.
-Professional Presentation • The applicant was dressed appropriately in professional Comments: l attire.
-Empathy The applicant was sensitive and responsive to the feeling others.
-Comments: ngs of Cultural Competence The applicant was capable of interacting with individual varying cultures without bias.
-Comments: ls of Communication The applicant utilized appropriate body and verbal lang both staff and patients.
-Comments: uage with Motivation The applicant displayed a positive attitude and enthusia becoming a physical therapy professional.
-Comments: asm in Recommendation I recommend this applicant for acceptance into the PTA Comments: A program.
-SA = Strongly Agree • A = Agree • U = Undecided • D = I Disagree • SI D = Str ongly Disagr ee 1
+Clinician's Name: Hours of Observation:

+Based on your observation of the applicant's behavior while observing your facility, please complete the following evaluation.

+SA Α U D SD Dependability The applicant arrived on time for the scheduled observation.
+Comments: Professional Presentation The applicant was dressed appropriately in professional attire.
+Comments: Empathy The applicant was sensitive and responsive to the feelings of others.
+Comments: Cultural Competence The applicant was capable of interacting with individuals of varying cultures without bias.
+Comments: Communication The applicant utilized appropriate body and verbal language with both staff and patients.
+Comments: Motivation The applicant displayed a positive attitude and enthusiasm in becoming a physical therapy professional.
+Comments: Recommendation I recommend this applicant for acceptance into the PTA program.
+Comments: SA = Strongly Agree • A = Agree • U = Undecided • D = Disagree • S D = Str ongly Disagr ee 1